 What is cat microchipping?

-Microchips are typically associated with dogs, but provide just the same amount of safety and security for our feline friends.
+Microchips may be typically associated with dogs.
+However, they provide just the same amount of safety and security for our feline friends.
 For context, on-site Trupanion veterinarian, Dr. Caroline Wilde further goes into detail on the microchip process.

 Additionally, by microchipping your feline, you’re adding a layer of security that potentially could result in a reunion for your family.
 Naturally, that is all any pet owner could hope for in that situation.